Most of us understand the concept of swimming lessons, they’re for kids to make sure they are safe around water… right?

 No matter how good you are at swimming, there’s always room to improve!
 Even Olympians don’t train alone, they have coaches and are always working to shave off that little bit of extra time from their swims.

 It’s about sharing an experience

 Sounds dull, but it’s true.
 The fixed session time increases your likelihood of sticking to at least one weekly swim, particularly when you’ve paid for the sessions.
-Regularity is half the battle when learning to swim or improving your technique and so if swimming lessons increase your frequency of attendance at the pool, then you’re on the way to swimming further, faster and getting fitter!
+Regularity is half the battle when learning to swim or improving your technique and so if swimming lessons increase your frequency of attendance at the pool, then you’re on the way to swimming further and faster!